17th May 2025, Islamabad, Pakistan

 In 2018, Women Through Film received the Intercultural Achievement Award from the Austrian government for the Women International Film Festival, ‘for connecting women of all social backgrounds from around the world and serving as a platform for intercultural dialogue and non-formal education.

-Supporters
+Our Past Supporters

 Partners